adityachaudharycode/MentorVerse/README.md

 ## Contributing

+mail me at adityachaudhary834@gmail.com for contributing first then follow the steps:-
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)